Asbestos Board Removal

-Removal of a single asbestos insulation board (AlB) panel – examples If there is a need of conducting a removal of single asbestos insulation board, see the examples of how it should be carried presented below.
+If there is a need for conducting a removal of single asbestos insulation board, see the examples of how it should be carried presented below.
 Please, bear in mind that this applies to removal of less than 1m 2 asbestos board.

 How to prepare an area before starting work?